 Our animal welfare requirements are some of the most stringent in the world.
-We know this because Waitrose & Partners holds the award for best retailer in Europe for our farm animal welfare standards.
-We rear all of our livestock to certified higher welfare standards.
+We know this because Waitrose & Partners holds the award for best retailer in Europe for our farm animal welfare standards for the fourth consecutive year.
+As well as the Best Retailer Innovation Award for our involvement in the Qualitative Behavioural Assessment (QBA)

+We rear all livestock to certified higher welfare standards.

-Animal welfare organisation Compassion in World Farming (CiWF) judged our standards better than those of 27 other retailers in Europe, including 10 in the United Kingdom.
+Animal welfare organisation Compassion in World Farming (CIWF) judged our standards better than those of other retailers in the United Kingdom and Europe.
+The survey ranks supermarkets on policies, performance and overall approach to animal welfare.

-CiWF uses its Supermarket Survey to judge the winner based on a company's animal welfare standards for laying hens, broiler chickens, dairy cows and calves, sows and meat pigs and farmed fish.
+CIWF uses its Supermarket Survey to judge the winner based on a company's animal welfare standards for laying hens, broiler chickens, dairy cows and calves, sows and meat pigs and farmed fish.

-Dr Tracey Jones, CiWF director of food business said; 'We've been working closely with Waitrose & Partners for many years and have been impressed by their consistent determination to be the best when it comes to farm animal welfare.
+Dr Tracey Jones, CIWF director of food business said; 'We've been working closely with Waitrose & Partners for many years and have been impressed by their consistent determination to be the best when it comes to farm animal welfare.
 They continually strive to do what is right, both for the animals and for their customers, making them true leaders in Europe.'